Scott Nicholls: Career

 Born in Ipswich, Nicholls began his speedway career in grasstrack racing becoming National Schoolboy champion in 1993.
 His first international appearance came in 1996 when he was selected to ride for Great Britain in the Speedway World Cup final.
 He then became British Under-21 Champion in 1998 and again in 1999.

 His first experience of the Speedway Grand Prix series came with a wild card ride in Britain, with similar rides following in 2000 and 2001.
 He qualified as a full-time Grand Prix rider in 2002 and capped that season with a second place in the season ending event in Australia.
 That year he also won the first of his six British Championships.
 His sixth British Championship win occurred in 2011.

 Nicholls was the most successful ever Coventry Bees captain, skippering them to five trophies in three seasons between 2004 and 2007, including two Elite League championships.
 He rode for Eastbourne Eagles in 2008.
 Despite quitting the British Elite League to reduce his racing schedule in 2009, Nicholls returned to the Coventry Bees in May 2009 as temporary cover for the injured Olly Allen.

 Nicholls led his home club, the Ipswich Witches for the 2010 Elite League season, as well as riding for Vargarna in the Swedish league and Miskolc, a Hungarian team in the Polish league.
 With Ipswich dropping down a division, Nicholls signed for Swindon Robins for 2011.
 After an unsuccessful spell with the Robins, Nicholls returned to parent club Coventry Bees for the 2012 season, in which he won the Olympique individual meeting at Monmore Green Stadium, staying with the Bees in 2013.

-From 2013 he made himself unavailable for the Great Britain team, but reversed his decision in 2016.
+From 2013, he made himself unavailable for the Great Britain team, but reversed his decision in 2016.
 He signed to ride for Belle Vue Aces in 2014 and extended his contract in 2015.

-After spending 2017 with Rye House Rockets, he started the 2018 SGB Premiership season with them, and rode for Peterborough Panthers in the SGB Championship, but after the Rockets folded mid-season, he was signed by Leicester Lions, with whom he stayed for 2019 after they dropped down to the SGB Championship.
+After spending 2017 with Rye House Rockets, he started the 2018 SGB Premiership season with them, and rode for Peterborough Panthers in the SGB Championship.
+He was part of the Peterborough team that won the SGB Championship Fours, which was held on 1 July 2018, at the Media Prime Arena.
+The Rockets folded mid-season in 2019, but he was signed by Leicester Lions, with whom he stayed with for the remainder of the 2019 season and helped them win the SGB Championship 2019.

+After the COVID-19 pandemic affected the 2020 season, he won the league title with Peterborough for the 2021 season.
+During the latter part of the 2021 season he also won the Olympique.

 Nicholls was appointed captain of the Oxford Cheetahs for the SGB Championship 2022 season.
 The Cheetahs were returning to action after a 14-year absence from British Speedway.
 In addition he rode for Peterborough in the SGB Premiership 2022.

-In 2023, he re-signed for Oxford Cheetahs for the SGB Championship 2023.
+He remained with the Oxford Cheetahs for the SGB Championship 2023 and SGB Championship 2024 seasons.